Head into orbit at this month's Lates for a sartorial view of space...

-Download the map and guide to this month's Lates
+Download this month's map and guide

 Science Museum Lates are adults-only, after-hours theme nights that take place in the Museum on the last Wednesday of every month.
 Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from Churchill’s wartime scientists to childhood.